vega/vega-lite/site/docs/data.md

 Data can be loaded from a URL using the `url` property.
 In addition, the format of the input data can be specified using the `formatType` property.
 By default Vega-Lite will infer the type from the file extension.

+If time data from URL is in [ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), data will be parsed in UTC time.
+See explaination for [UTC time](timeunit.html#utc)

 {% include table.html props="feature,mesh,parse,property,type" source="DataUrlFormat" %}

 For example, the following specification loads data from a relative `url`: `data/cars.json`.
 Note that the format type is implicitly json by default.